-Causeway Education is a charity that improves the life chances of children and young people in the UK by supporting them through key educational transitions.
+We are a charity that believes all young people should have fair access to their best possible future.
 Our lead team is supported by expert teachers, academics and educationalists across the country.

 Dr Sam Holmes